 Cook the pasta in salted water according to package directions.
 Drain and briefly rinse.

 Rinse the pot with cold water and let it stand for a minute to cool down.
 Alternatively, combine the milk and powder in a separate bowl, then pour it into the pot.
 Off heat, pour the non-dairy milk and vegan cheese powder into the pot, and whisk to combine.
-Turn the heat to medium, and whisk while cooking until the sauce is thick and creamy, about 5 minutes.
+Turn on the heat to medium, and whisk while cooking until the sauce is thick and creamy, about 5 minutes.

 Notes